Dishwasher Drain Clogged? How to Unclog It (2026)

 How do I know if my dishwasher drain is clogged vs. the pump is broken?

 A clogged drain and a broken pump produce similar symptoms (standing water, no drainage) but have different sounds.
-A clog is usually silent during the drain cycle or produces a faint bubbling.
+A clog is silent during the drain cycle or produces a faint bubbling.
 A failing pump hums loudly or makes a grinding noise while water stays in the tub.
 If you hear the motor running but no water moves, the pump has likely failed and needs replacement at $100-$250 in parts plus labor.
 Clean the filter and check the hose first; if the problem persists and the motor is running, call a technician.

 What is the number one cause of a clogged dishwasher drain?

 The most common cause is a dirty filter clogged with food debris, grease, or mineral buildup.
 Filters need cleaning approximately once a month under normal use.
 In newly installed dishwashers connected to a new garbage disposal, the second most common cause is a disposal knockout plug that was never removed.
-The knockout plug is a plastic disc inside the disposal’s dishwasher inlet port that completely blocks drainage until punched out.
+The knockout plug is a plastic disc inside the disposal’s dishwasher inlet port that blocks drainage until punched out.

 Can I use Drano or chemical drain cleaner in my dishwasher?